mfernandezcean/Marketing_Campaign_Results/README.md

 The Analysis can be founded on my [Linkedin](https://www.linkedin.com/in/mfernandezcean/)

-This is the repository of the analysis of a Maven Analytics Data set 'Marketingh Campaign'.
+This is the repository of the analysis of a Maven Analytics Data set 'Marketing Campaign'.

 Can go to: